swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/03-UploadtoS3.md

 2. Choose and click on **S3** to open the **Amazon S3** Console.

-3. Scroll through the list of buckets and choose and click on the bucket name created. **NOTE**: make sure you click on the bucket name link and not just select the bucket using the checkbox.
+3. Scroll through the list of buckets and click on the bucket name created. **NOTE**: make sure you click on the bucket name link, and not just select the bucket using the checkbox.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3SelectBucketLink.png)

-4. Click on the **Upload** button.
+4. Click the **Upload** button.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3UploadClickUpload.png)

-5. Either drag and drop files or click on **Add Files** to browse and select the files to be uploaded.
+5. Either drag and drop files or click  **Add Files** to browse and select the files to be uploaded.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3UploadAddFiles.png)

-6. Click on **Upload**
+6. Click on **Upload**.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3UploadAddFilesUpload.png)

-The files will be uploaded to the S3 folder and the file object names would appear in the list box of the objects.
+The files will be uploaded to the S3 folder and the file object names will appear in the list of the objects.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3UploadAddFilesUploaded.png)

-**We will now use AWS CLI to list objects, upload and download files from an EC2 instance:**
+**We will now use AWS CLI to list objects, upload, and download files from an EC2 instance:**

 **NOTE**: Make sure you have configured the AWS CLI credentials (Refer to section V.a for AWS CLI configure commands).